azadwasan/neuralnetwork/docs/easyNN/BackPropagation.md

 This is exactly how we performed the optimization in simple gradient descent, i.e., we find partial differentials the cost function $J(\theta)$ w.r.t. the independent variable $\theta$.
 In this case, we has the possibility of changing the weights $w$ and biases $b$.

-## Computing the cost of a single training sample
+# Computing the cost of a single training sample

-We would be using the reference network as shown in figure 1 with two output neurons and 3 hidden layer neurons.
-Initial formulation would be based on this network to give a concrete example to the reader, however, the final derived formulas would be generic and could be used for network of any size.
+We would be using the reference network as shown in figure 1 with two output neurons, three hidden layer neurons and two input neurons.
+Initial formulation would be based on this network to give a concrete example to the reader, however, the derivation would still be generic and could be used for network of any size.

 Dataset consists of input-output pairs ${(\overrightarrow{x_i}, \overrightarrow{y_i})}$, where $\overrightarrow{x_i}$ is the input and $\overrightarrow{y_i}$ is the desired output of the network.
 The dataset consists of $N$ input-output pairs.